How deep is the snow at your place?

 - Slowly melt all the snow in the pan, and measure the volume of water (e.g. with a measuring jug).
 Take care not to boil off the water.

-- Repeat this exercise as many times as you’d like, being sure to keep the results distinct.
+- Repeat this exercise as many times as you’d like at the same time snow depth measurements are taken, being sure to keep the results distinct.

 - Record the time of measurement, depth of snow, the diameter of the container, and the volume of melted water.
 Also record the location (e.g., in my garden or in a park, post code 9999 or street address).

-- Send us your measurements.
+- Send us your measurements with the appropriate units.
 See 'Send us your measurements' below for more details